Who We Are

 Hannah is a Junior majoring in Psychology with minors in Forensics & Criminality and Spanish.
 She was born and raised on Long Island, New York and hopes to return to the East Coast for graduate school.
 Hannah is passionate about social justice and enjoys learning about the ways in which psychology and the law influence one another.

-Heather Cherniss is a sophomore majoring in Cognitive Science with a minor in Legal Studies.
+Heather Cherniss is a current Junior majoring in Cognitive Science.
 She was born and raised in San Jose, California after her parents met at USC in the 90’s.
 Heather loves writing, traveling, and reading; she also has a passion for advocacy and is fascinated by the intersection of child psychology and law.
-Heather hopes to gain experience in forensic psychology through this lab as she intends to pursue a career either in family law or forensic psychology.
+She is a member of USC’s Tri Delta sorority and the Society of Women in Law.
+Heather hopes to gain experience in forensic psychology through this lab as she continues to consider her post-graduate plans.

 Olivia McCarren is a junior majoring in Political Science.
 She was born and raised in Washington, D.C.
 Olivia is passionate about criminal justice reform, and hopes to learn more about the interactions between psychology and law.
 She also hopes to attend law school in the future, and enjoys photography and traveling in her free time.